Efficient Deep Learning with Decorrelated Backpropagation: Methods

 Let us consider a DNN consisting of $K$ layers implementing some parameterized nonlinear transform.
 Deep learning typically proceeds via reverse-mode automatic differentiation, also known as the backpropagation (BP) algorithm.
 Backpropagation updates the parameters $\bm{\theta}$ (weights and biases) of a network according to

 where $\eta$ is the learning rate, $\bm{\theta}$ are the network parameters and $\nabla_{\bm{\theta}} \mathcal{L}$ is the gradient of the loss.

-Decorrelated backpropagation (DBP) proceeds as regular backpropagation but additionally enforces decorrelated inputs to layers in the network.
+Decorrelated backpropagation (DBP) operates as regular backpropagation but additionally enforces the input to network layers to be decorrelated.
 Since decorrelation is imposed independently in each layer, we concentrate on describing the decorrelation procedure for one such layer, implementing a nonlinear transformation

-with $\vb{W} \in \mathbb{R}^{d \times d}$ the weights and $\vb{x} \in \mathbb{R}^d$ the input.
-This transformation may be either the kernel function of a convolutional layer applied to a (flattened) input patch or the transformation in a fully-connected layer.
-Note further that we ignore biases without loss of generality since these can be represented using weights with fixed constant input.
-Input decorrelation refers to the property that $\langle \vb{x} \vb{x}^\top \rangle$ is diagonal for inputs $\vb{x}$, where the expectation is taken over the data distribution.
-In case of whitened inputs, $\langle \vb{x} \vb{x}^\top \rangle$ is assumed to be the identity matrix~\citep{Kessy2015}.
-We will refer to the former as the covariance constraint and the latter as the variance constraint.
+with input $\vb{x} \in \mathbb{R}^d$, weights $\vb{W} \in \mathbb{R}^{m \times d}$ and output $\vb{y} \in \mathbb{R}^m$.
+The nonlinear transformation may be either the transformation in a fully-connected layer or the kernel function of a convolutional layer applied to a (flattened) input patch.
+We ignore biases without loss of generality since these can be represented using weights with fixed constant input.